-Usually happens during a crisis, like the Great Depression in the 1930s, or the Great Recession of 2008.
+Situational poverty happens during a crisis.
+Some examples would be the Great Depression in the 1930s, or the Great Recession of 2008.

-For the short period of time, I was on welfare, I can say that there is a mistaken belief that people on welfare live like royalty.
+From personal experience I can say that there is a mistaken belief that people on welfare live like royalty.
 You are given crumbs at best.

 Prosperity Strategies for Poverty